Investigation or audit of a potential deal or investment opportunity

 Understanding the company’s marketing strategies and arrangements

-Due diligence helps investors and companies understand the nature of a deal, the risks involved, and whether the deal fits with their portfolio.
+Due diligence helps investors and companies understand the nature of a deal, the risks involved, and whether it fits their portfolio.
 Essentially, undergoing due diligence is like doing “homework” on a potential deal and is essential to informed investment decisions.

-We hope that reading CFI’s guide to due diligence has been helpful to you.
+Thank you for reading CFI’s guide to due diligence.
 To continue learning more and advancing your financial education, see the following free resources from CFI: